openbmc/openbmc/poky/documentation/ref-manual/features.rst

 Feature Backfilling
 ===================

-Sometimes it is necessary in the OpenEmbedded build system to extend :term:`MACHINE_FEATURES` or
+Sometimes it is necessary in the OpenEmbedded build system to add new functionality to :term:`MACHINE_FEATURES` or :term:`DISTRO_FEATURES`, but at the same time, allow existing distributions or machine definitions to opt out of such new features, to retain the same overall level of functionality.

-:term:`DISTRO_FEATURES` to control functionality that was previously enabled and not able to be disabled.
-For these cases, we need to add an additional feature item to appear in one of these variables, but we do not want to force developers who have existing values of the variables in their configuration to add the new feature in order to retain the same overall level of functionality.
-Thus, the OpenEmbedded build system has a mechanism to automatically "backfill" these added features into existing distro or machine configurations.
-You can see the list of features for which this is done by finding the
+To make this possible, the OpenEmbedded build system has a mechanism to automatically "backfill" features into existing distro or machine configurations.
+You can see the list of features for which this is done by checking the :term:`DISTRO_FEATURES_BACKFILL` and :term:`MACHINE_FEATURES_BACKFILL` variables in the ``meta/conf/bitbake.conf`` file.
-:term:`DISTRO_FEATURES_BACKFILL` and
-:term:`MACHINE_FEATURES_BACKFILL`
-variables in the ``meta/conf/bitbake.conf`` file.

-Because such features are backfilled by default into all configurations as described in the previous paragraph, developers who wish to disable the new features need to be able to selectively prevent the backfilling from occurring.
-They can do this by adding the undesired feature or features to the :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` or
-:term:`MACHINE_FEATURES_BACKFILL_CONSIDERED`
-variables for distro features and machine features respectively.
+These two variables are paired with the :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` and :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED` variables which allow distro or machine configuration maintainers to `consider` any added feature, and decide when they wish to keep or exclude such feature, thus preventing the backfilling from happening.

-Here are two examples to help illustrate feature backfilling:
+Here are two examples to illustrate feature backfilling:

 -  *The "pulseaudio" distro feature option*: Previously, PulseAudio support was enabled within the Qt and GStreamer frameworks.
-Because of this, the feature is backfilled and thus enabled for all distros through the :term:`DISTRO_FEATURES_BACKFILL` variable in the ``meta/conf/bitbake.conf`` file.
-However, your distro needs to disable the feature.
-You can disable the feature without affecting other existing distro configurations that need PulseAudio support by adding "pulseaudio" to :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` in your distro's ``.conf`` file.
-Adding the feature to this variable when it also exists in the :term:`DISTRO_FEATURES_BACKFILL` variable prevents the build system from adding the feature to your configuration's :term:`DISTRO_FEATURES`, effectively disabling the feature for that particular distro.
+Because of this, the feature is now backfilled and thus enabled for all distros through the :term:`DISTRO_FEATURES_BACKFILL` variable in the ``meta/conf/bitbake.conf`` file.
+However, if your distro needs to disable the feature, you can do so without affecting other existing distro configurations that need PulseAudio support.
+You do this by adding "pulseaudio" to :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` in your distro's ``.conf`` file.
+So, adding the feature to this variable when it also exists in the :term:`DISTRO_FEATURES_BACKFILL` variable prevents the build system from adding the feature to your configuration's :term:`DISTRO_FEATURES`, effectively disabling the feature for that particular distro.

 -  *The "rtc" machine feature option*: Previously, real time clock (RTC) support was enabled for all target devices.
 Because of this, the feature is backfilled and thus enabled for all machines through the :term:`MACHINE_FEATURES_BACKFILL` variable in the ``meta/conf/bitbake.conf`` file.
-However, your target device does not have this capability.
-You can disable RTC support for your device without affecting other machines that need RTC support by adding the feature to your machine's :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED` list in the machine's ``.conf`` file.
-Adding the feature to this variable when it also exists in the :term:`MACHINE_FEATURES_BACKFILL` variable prevents the build system from adding the feature to your configuration's :term:`MACHINE_FEATURES`, effectively disabling RTC support for that particular machine.
+However, if your target device does not have this capability, you can disable RTC support for your device without affecting other machines that need RTC support.
+You do this by adding the "rtc" feature to the :term:`MACHINE_FEATURES_BACKFILL_CONSIDERED` list in your machine's ``.conf`` file.
+So, adding the feature to this variable when it also exists in the :term:`MACHINE_FEATURES_BACKFILL` variable prevents the build system from adding the feature to your configuration's :term:`MACHINE_FEATURES`, effectively disabling RTC support for that particular machine.